satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 standards and credibility of scientific research.
-The reviewer stands to gain by early exposure to relevant areas of research, while a publisher stands to gain financially through either publication or subscription fees.
-In order to further motivate potential reviewers to participate in the review process, there should be some form of acknowledgment for their services that would factor into their evaluations for promotion and funding opportunities.
+The reviewer stands to gain by early exposure to relevant areas of research, while a publisher stands to gain financially through either publication or subscription fees.There is little motivation for potential reviewers to participate in the review process, and a lack of acknowledgment for their services (as in Frontiers journals) that could factor into their evaluations for promotion and funding opportunities .

 4. \*\*There is no measure of the quality of a review.\*\*